ryanchoe1205/JPAdvertisement/README.md

 Documentation is available at http://joepasq.com/documentation/jpadvertisement/

+### 4" iOS devices

+Support for 4" iOS devices is there.
+The ad sizes are the same.
+What is missing is Autolayout support.
+Right now JPAdvertisement uses only the old springs and struts point system for layout.

+In adding support for Autolayout I would remove the Interface Builder `.xib`s.

 ## Custom Ads

 In order to load an ad from disk JPAdvertisement uses a plist, the name of which is passed to it via `loadAdFromPlistNamed:`.
 In that plist it looks for four keys; the adURL, affiliatedLink boolean, and file names of png images for landscape and portrait ads.
 See the Grades Sample Ad folder and mimic that to make your own ads.